motiwari/BanditPAM/docs/install_mac.md

 ## BanditPAM Installation

-This should successfully install the requirements needed for BanditPAM, which can then be installed via ONE of the following ways:
+BanditPAM can then be installed via one of the following ways:
-1) Running `pip install BanditPAM`, OR
+1) Running `pip install banditpam`, OR
-2) Running `pip install .` in the home directory (`/BanditPAM`).
+2) Running `pip install .` in the home directory (`/BanditPAM`)

 ## Known Issues
-The following is a list of issues seen when installing BanditPAM.
-This is updated as further issues are encountered.
+The following is a list of issues seen when installing BanditPAM on MacOS.
 To report a bug, please file an issue at https://github.com/ThrunGroup/BanditPAM/

 None.